brucemack/brucemack.github.io/_posts/2024-06-12-signs-of-life.md

 And we know from the above resonance calculation that C5 150 MMF is stated in micro-micro Farads, better known as picofarads.

 I modeled this circuit in NGSPICE.
-The SPICE file for this card is included here so you can get an idea of what it looks like.
+The SPICE file for this card is included below so you can get an idea of what it looks like.
 (For all other cards please reference the [official IBM 1620 Github site](https://github.com/IBM-1620).)